gwdistsys18/dist-sys-practice/README.md

 	cases this is referred to as the VMM or VM manager.
 The VMM is responsible for fielding these calls made by the guest os and responding to them in a way that the guest OS expects.
-2. How do containers do this differently
+2. How do containers do this differently?
 	- Containers are slightly different than virtual machines in that they all need to run on the same kernel.
 A kernel in this case is similar to the VMM it will handle the interaction with the hardware